 The biologic behavior of GIST is variable.
 In terms of their pathology, GISTs invade the stomach or bowel wall and have the potential to spread regionally to lymph nodes and metastasize to distant sites as well.

 GIST tumours can be coded as benign, borderline or malignant (ICD-O-3 codes 8936/0, 8936/1, or 8936/3), respectively, making critical illness claims adjudication challenging.
-The majority of GIST tumours were previously thought to be benign due to their characteristically bland histopathologic features.
+The majority of GIST tumors were previously thought to be benign due to their characteristically bland histopathologic features.
 However, it is becoming increasingly clear that virtually all GISTs, over time, have the potential to express malignant behavior.
 Academics state that it is not appropriate to define any GIST as “benign” (although the /0 code is still used clinically).

 Most low or very low risk GISTs can be designated as benign or borderline.
 There is some debate that non- gastric GISTs that are designated as “low risk” and are between 2 cm and 5 cm should be labelled malignant.